erizov/Professor/semester_06/lecture_33_model_optimization/pruning/school.en.md

 ## Simple Explanation

-Pruning is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Pruning is an algorithm used to solve specific problems in computer science.

 ## Where It's Used